tobiasrausch/alfred/README.md

 `cat outprefix.metrics.tsv | datamash transpose | column -t`

-Running bamStats using a bed file of target regions
+Running alfred using a bed file of target regions
 ---------------------------------------------------

-If target regions are provided, bamStats computes the average coverage for each target and the on-target rate.
+If target regions are provided, alfred computes the average coverage for each target and the on-target rate.

-`./src/bamStats -r <ref.fa> -b <targets.bed> -o outprefix <align.bam>`
+`./src/alfred -r <ref.fa> -b <targets.bed> -o outprefix <align.bam>`

 Plotting the on-target rate.